Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: The orthogeodesic foliation

 \begin{construction} Let $\epsilon>0$ be small enough so that the $\epsilon$-neighborhood $\epN \lambda$ is topologically stable.
 The orthogeodesic foliation $\Ol(X)$ restricts to a foliation of $\epN\lambda$ without singular points, and collapsing the leaves yields a quotient map $\pi: \epN\lambda \rightarrow \tau$ where $\tau$ can be $C^1$-embedded in $\epN\lambda$ as a train track carrying $\lambda$ in $X$.
 By changing $\epsilon$, we may assume that $\tau$ is trivalent. \footnote{In the literature, trivalent train tracks are also called ``generic.''} Then $\tau = \tau(\lambda, X, \epsilon)$ is a \emph{geometric train track}. \end{construction}

 We sometimes refer to $\epN\lambda$ as a \emph{train track neighborhood} of $\lambda$ and the leaves of $\Ol(X)|_{\epN\lambda}$ as \emph{ties}.
-We recall that $\epN\lambda$ is said to be snug (and the corresponding $\tau$ snugly carries $\lambda$) if $\lambda$ meets every tie of $\tau$ and there is no arc in $\epN(\lambda)$ but disjoint from $\lambda$ that joins two spikes to each other.
-Equivalently, $\lambda$ and $\tau$ have the same topological type.
+A train track neighborhood coming from Construction \ref{const:geometric_tt} is a union of bands and annuli foliated by ties glued together along the ties that collapse to switches of $\tau$.
+We recall that if $\lambda$ meets every tie of $\tau$ and there is no path between spikes of $S \setminus \epN\lambda$ that is contained in $\epN\lambda \setminus \lambda$, then $\tau$ is said to {\em snugly} carry $\lambda$.
+Equivalently, $\tau$ snugly carries $\lambda$ if and only if $S \setminus \lambda$ and $S \setminus \tau$ have the same topological type.
 With this definition, it is clear that the geometric train tracks constructed above always carry $\lambda$ snugly.